codec/puppet-telegraf/README.md

-# Puppet module for InfluxData's Telegraf (<https://github.com/influxdata/telegraf>):
+# Puppet module for InfluxData's Telegraf

+Telegraf (<https://github.com/influxdata/telegraf>) is a universal monitoring agent from InfluxData, which can forward metrics to many different systems and collect stats from many different things on your system using plugins.
+This puppet module supports the plugins which I personally use.

 The manifests/package.pp is derived from <https://github.com/rplessl/puppet-telegraf>